BlishLab/boolbins/README.md

 With these things in place, you can run the program.
 Type `python boolbins.py` at the command line, followed by your arguments.
 It doesn't matter what order the arguments are in.
 If you like, you can drag and drop the folder containing your text files right onto the terminal window to get it to print the path to that folder.

-An example run might read: `python boolbins.py --thresholds myThresholds.csv my_text_files --output myResults --limit 10000`
+An example run might read: `python boolbins.py --thresholds myThresholds.csv my_text_files --output myResults.csv --limit 10000`